Get all the information you need about Lufthansa baggage policy, allowance, fees, and restrictions.

 Remember, the weight of the bag must not exceed 50lb/23kg and 158cm/62in in size (L + W + H).

-Lufthansa’s extra baggage fee for the second additional bag on routes between Europe and USA, Canada, Central America and Mexico are USD 100 when paid at the airport, and USD 85 when paid through a Lufthansa Service Center.
+Lufthansa’s extra baggage fee for the second additional bag on routes between Europe and USA, Canada, Central America, and Mexico is USD 100 when paid at the airport, and USD 85 when paid through a Lufthansa Service Center.

 Lufthansa’s sports baggage policy allows passengers to travel with most types of sporting equipment.
 Important points to remember are as follow: